oil-oil/website/_posts/blog/en-US/how-Amazon-EKS-and-APISIX-ingress-controller-work-together-to-manage-complex-traffic.md

     kubectl create namespace ingress-apisix

-We will use Helm to deploy all the components of Ingress APISIX (Apache APISIX and apisix-ingress-controller), so please also follow the installation guide (https://helm.sh/docs/intro/install/) to install Helm.
-The helm chart for Apache APISIX and apisix-ingress-controller is located at apache/apisix-helm-chart (https://github.com/apache/apisix-helm-chart) and apache/apisix-ingress-controller (https://github.com/apache/apisix-ingress-controller), please clone these paths to obtain the corresponding charts.
+We will use Helm to deploy all the components of Ingress APISIX (Apache APISIX and apisix-ingress-controller), so please also follow the [installation guide](https://helm.sh/docs/intro/install/) to install Helm.
+The helm chart for Apache APISIX and apisix-ingress-controller is located at [apache/apisix-helm-chart](https://github.com/apache/apisix-helm-chart) and [apache/apisix-ingress-controller](https://github.com/apache/apisix-ingress-controller), please clone these paths to obtain the corresponding charts.

 ### **Installing Apache APISIX**